-Students that had computer science, physics or one of the three existing options in economics as a minor in their BSc curriculum have the possibility to extend their knowledge in the same discipline during their MSc programme.
+Students that had computer science, physics or one of the three existing options in economics as a minor in their BSc curriculum may extend their knowledge in the same discipline during their MSc programme.
 In this case, 12 ECTS points in Mathematics are replaced by 12 ECTS points in the corresponding discipline.
 Suitable courses are chosen in agreement with the student advisers of the major and minor disciplines.
-Only one of these minors can be continued.
+Only one of these minors can be pursued.
 The 12 ECTS points obtained for the minor are counted towards Applied Mathematics in the sense of the preceding section.

-ECTS points can also be obtained from a practical project in cooperation with the Ecole d'ingénieurs et d'architectes de Fribourg or the Industry.
+Six ECTS points may also be obtained, in agreement with the student adviser, from a practical project in cooperation with the Ecole d'ingénieurs et d'architectes de Fribourg or the industry.